-What will you give to see what will happen in your life ten years?
+What will you give to see what will happen in your life for ten years?
 Perhaps, it can help you begin to review some of the decisions you are making today, so they may lead to your desired outcomes.
 One of man’s challenges is that he cannot see so far ahead to let him enjoy opportunities of the future while escaping the dangers that reside therein.

 Imagine that you could actually anticipate the economic recession that hit Nigeria in 2016.
 Most especially the downfall of the naira against other currencies.
-Perhaps, you would have protected your financial interests and kept your money in more stable deposits that will enable you ride the wave of the economic crisis without your financial situation worsening.
-Perhaps you would have delayed some of your transactions, while hastening others.
+Perhaps, you would have protected your financial interests and kept your money in more stable deposits that will enable you to ride the wave of the economic crisis without your financial situation worsening.
+Perhaps you would have delayed some of your transactions while hastening others.

 Here I give an overview of the book.
 I also set the pace into our trends here and breakdown how the chapters will unfold.

 The chapter distinguishes between forecasting and scenario planning.
 It gives the historical background to scenario planning and breaks down the steps to building scenarios.